Razvanip13/AI-and-Machine-Learning/README.md

 # AI-and-Machine-Learning
-Here are all my projects related to AI and Machine Learning
+Here are some of my projects related to Artificial Intelligence from the second year